ewaldmire/ascender/docs/clustering.md

                └───────────┘
 ```

 There are two main deployment types, virtual machines (VM) or K8S.
 Ansible Automation Platform (AAP) can be installed via VM or K8S deployments.
-The upstream climber project can only be installed via a K8S deployment.
+The upstream ascender project can only be installed via a K8S deployment.
 Either deployment type supports cluster scaling.
 - Control plane nodes run a number of background services that are managed by supervisord
   - dispatcher
   - wsbroadcast